curiousTauseef/Mongodb-backup-script-for-ubuntu-linux/README.md

-Just Put Your Ip And get started
+Just Put Your Ip at line 13 And get started